serengil/deepface/README.md

 ## Installation

 The easiest way to install deepface is to download it from [`PyPI`](https://pypi.org/project/deepface/).
+This will install dependencies as well.

 ```python
 pip install deepface